1ran-wang/CSC369-Notes/exam_review.md

 ### Deadlocks

 - What is the definition of a deadlock?
+  - the permanent blocking set of processes that either compete for system resources or communicate with each other
 - What are the conditions for deadlock?
+  1. mutual exclusion
+    + only one process may use a resource at a time
+  2. Hold and Wait
+    + a process may hold allocated resources while awaiting assignment of others
+  3. No preemption
+    + no resource can be forcibly removed from a process holding it
+  4. Circular wait
+    + a closed chain of processes exist such that each process holds at least one resource needed by the next process in the chain
 - What is deadlock prevention/avoidance/detection & recovery
+  + prevent by ensuring one of the four conditions doesn't occur
+  + avoidance strategies include
+    1. Do not start a process if its max resource requirements together with the maximum needs of all processes already running exceed the total system resources
+    2. Do not grant an individual resource request, if any future resource allocation "path" leads to deadlock
+  + restrictions on Avoidance
+    * Maximum resource requirements for each process must be know in advance
+    * processes must be independant, if order of execution is constrained by synchronization requirements, system is not free to choose a safe sequence
+    * There must be a fixed number of resources to allocate
 - How does the banker's algorithm work?
 Safe states?
+  + for every resource request
+    1. Can the request be granted?
+      * if not, request is impossible at this point => block the process until we can grant the request
+    2. Assume that the request is granted
+      * update state assuming request is granted
+    3. check if new state is safe
+      * if so continue
+      * if not, restore the old state and block the process until it is safe to grant the request
 - What is a resource allocation graph, what is it used for?
+  * nodes are resources and processes
+  * edge from resource to process, means that resource is allocated to that process at this time
+  * edge from process to resource represents an ungranted request by the process to use that resource
 - No questions on concurrent transactions on this topic